Call for Manuscripts

 12. We discourage any lengthy-frequent-repetitive contacts with this journal.
 For the complexity of AEQ review process see Flowchart

-1. Journal's ten year publishing experience suggests maximum 8 e-mail/postal contacts
+1. Journal's twenty years publishing experience suggests maximum 8 e-mail/postal contacts

 between the author and AEQ as the norm